Manohar2710/android-cheat-sheet/Basic Android/What_is_a_service.md

-- Its is an component in android used for performing task in background such as play music location update.
+- Its is an `component` in android used for performing task in background such as play music, location update.

 - Unlike activities service doesnt have an UI.